example42/psick/docs/change_process.md

 ##### 5 - PUPPET DEVELOPER: Merge Request [trivial skip] [express skip]

-Once we're satisfied with our change, we can submit, from GitLab (or similar) web interface, a **Merge Request** from our feature branch to the **development** branch.
+Once we're satisfied with our change, we can submit, from GitLab (or similar) web interface, a **Merge Request** from our feature branch to the **integration** branch.

-We can accept the merge request immediately, and this automatically starts a new pipeline and deploys our changes to the Puppet development environment.
+We can accept the merge request immediately, and this automatically starts a new pipeline and deploys our changes to the Puppet integration environment.

-If all checks in development pass (note some of them may be optional and could be configured to pass even in case of warnings/failures) then an automatic Merge Request is done from development to testing branch.
+If all checks in integration pass (note some of them may be optional and could be configured to pass even in case of warnings/failures) then an automatic Merge Request is done from integration to testing branch.

 The Merge Request is automatically accepted and the change is promoted to testing, where another CI pipeline starts.